yaal-coop/canaille/doc/backends.rst

 Backends
 #############

+Canaille can read and save data in different databases.
+This page presents the different database backends and their specificities:

 .. contents::
    :local:

-Canaille can read and save data in different databases:

 Memory
 ======